crux-bphc/CMS-Android/CONTRIBUTING.md

 ## Commit Messages

+Proper commit messages (subject + body) is a very important aspect of any project.
+A good commit message communicates the exact details of the commit to other people without them having to go through the changes made.
+Good commit messages will be a joy to read in `git log`.

+The subject of a commit message should be:

+- captialized
+- written in the imperative (e.g., "Fix ...", "Add ...")
+- kept short, while concisely explaining what the commit does.
+- clear about what part of the code is affected
+- a complete sentence

+Consider the following commit subjects:

+- `Course enrollment was broken`:  does not explain how it was broken (and isn't in the imperative)
+- `Fixing exception when given bad input`: impossible to tell from the summary what part of the code is affected

+The body of a commit must explain the _what_ and _why_ of the commit instead of the _how_.
+For example, in a commit that fixes a certain bug, you must explain _what_ was causing the bug and (possibly) _why_ it was fixed in the particular way.
+The _how_ aspect of your commit/changes should be self-explnatory i.e you shouldn't need to explain how your changes fixes the bug.
+If you feel that your commit needs to include a _how_ as well, that indicates a refactoring of your commit is in order.

-Please check [this][commit-message-guidelines] blog post on how to structure your commit messages.
-It is  also a good idea to look at previous commits to gain inspiration on how to write a good commit message.
-Also ensure that you use [closing keywords][closing-keywords] in your commit if your PR closes a particular issue or link the PR with an issue.
-This allows an issue to be automatically closed once the relavant PR is merged in.
+Make use of [closing keywords][closing-keywords] in your commit if your PR closes a particular issue.
+Alternatively, link the PR with the relavant issue.
+This allows an issue to be automatically closed once the relavant PR is merged.

+Also checkout [this blogpost][commit-message-guidelines] for further reading regarding commit messages.

 [commit-message-guidelines]: https://chris.beams.io/posts/git-commit/
 [closing-keywords]: https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue